 In vitro studies indicate that famotidine is a substrate for OAT1 and OAT3.
-Following coadministration of probenecid (1500 mg) with In variousling that ramounte is a substate to CAT and CATS.
-Trollowing coadministration of problems (1900 mg a single oral 20 mg dose of famotidine in St healthy subjects, the serum $AUC{0-100}$ of famotidine increased from 424 to 768 ng×t and the maximum serum concentration ( $C{max}$ ) increased from 73 to 113 ng/mL.
-Renal clearance, urinary excretion rate and an of famotidine excreted unchanged in urine were decreased.
+Following coadministration of probenecid (1500 mg) with angle oral 20 mg dose of famotidine in 8 healthy subjects, the serum AUG0-100 of catantimation of proceduced (756 mg/MrII and the maximum serum concentration (C{max}) increased from 73 to 113 ng/mL.
+Renal clearance, urinary excretion rate and amount of famotidine excreted unchanged in urine were decreased.
 The clinical relevance of this interaction is unknown.

-Metformin: Famotidine is a selective inhibitor of multidrug and toxin extrusion transporter 1 (MATE-1) but no clinical significant raction with metformin, a substrate for MATE-1, was obse ogenesis Studies to evaluate the potential effects of ibuprofen and famotidine tablet on carcinogenicity, mutagenicity, or impairment of fertility
+Metformin: Famotidine is a selective inhibitor of multidrug and toxin extrusion transporter 1 (MATE-1) but no clinical significant interaction with metformin, a substrate for MATE-1, was ogenesis Studies to evaluate the potential effects of ibuprofen and famotidine tablet on carcinogenicity, mutagenicity, or impairment of fertility